scionassociation/scion-overview_I-D/draft-perrig-scion-overview.md

 ### Intra-AS Communication

 Communication within an AS is handled by existing intra-domain communication technologies and protocols such as IP with Software-Defined Networking (SDN), or Multiprotocol Label Switching (MPLS).
+COMMENT: Once again, I'm not a huge fan of mentioning SDN here.
+I'd rather specify that SCION routers use IP to communicate intra-AS, therefore they rely on existing intra-domain routing protocols.

 # Deployment